fahadHyder/BBCityFinder/README.md

     ### Search function
     It will take 3 paramters.
 Search Keyword, Array of Cities, Dictionary of Cities with country as Key.

     * If search term lenght is less than 3.
         * Get all keys from CityDictionary.
         * Filter key based on search term.
         * Add all city elments from CityDictionary to new array which matches keys in FilteredKeys
+    * Else search function won't consider the CityDictionary at all as the country name is only 2 character.
     * Filter the Array of Cities based on the search term and add to new Array.
     * Append the elements above two arrays.
     * Create a Set and insert elements from above operation.By doing this we can avoid duplicate elements.